trashbirdecology/luisdva.github.io/_posts/2016-07-11-Basic-biodiversity-data-wranging.md

 If we have a column with gaps, and we want to replace these missing values with values from another columnn in the same table, we can use an _ifelse_ statement to find NA values and replace them with the value on the same row but for a different column.

-I often use this when working with body mass data from various sources.
+I often use this when working with mammalian body mass data from various source.

 {% highlight r %}